pi-hole/docs/docs/guides/dns/cloudflared.md

 In the following sections, we will be covering how to install and configure this tool on `Pi-hole`.

 !!! info
-    The `cloudflared` binary will also work with other DoH providers (for example, you could use `https://dns.google/dns-query` for [Google's DoH service](https://developers.google.com/speed/public-dns/docs/doh) or `https://dns.quad9.net/dns-query` for [Quad9's DoH service](https://quad9.net/service/service-addresses-and-features)).
+    The `cloudflared` binary will also work with other DoH providers (for example, [Google's DoH service](https://developers.google.com/speed/public-dns/docs/doh) or [Quad9's DoH service](https://quad9.net/service/service-addresses-and-features)).

 ### Installing `cloudflared`